Umpire Rob Drake, Who Threatened To Buy An Assault Rifle For Civil War If Trump Is Impeached, Apologizes

-Major League Baseball umpire Rob Drake has apologized for tweeting that he was planning to purchase an assault rifle and prepare for civil war if Donald Trump is impeached, ESPN reports.
+Major League Baseball umpire Rob Drake apologized for tweeting that he has been planning to purchase an assault rifle and prepare for civil war if Donald Trump is impeached, ESPN reports.

 As previously reported by The Inquisitr, this week Drake composed two tweets about Donald Trump’s possible impeachment.
-In one, he lamented the fact that the House of Representatives is conducting the inquiry without ever having actually voting to authorize it.
+In one, he lamented the fact that the House of Representatives has been conducting the inquiry without ever having actually voting to authorize that move.

 However, it was a different tweet that got the attention of the media, as well as his bosses at Major League Baseball.

 Drake deleted both tweets and, indeed, even de-activated his Twitter account.
 However, social media tweets are never truly gone as long as someone is around to take screenshots of them, and that is exactly what happened in this case.
 Once the existence of the tweet was made public, Drake started hearing from his superiors.